 Also, consider the many Christians who are unable to attend a church or even a visible fellowship due to living in countries where they are experiencing severe religious persecution (even from their own families).
 The only fellowship many have overseas is to listen to Christian radio with only wind-up radios (Saber devices).

 In addition, most survivors of spiritual abuse are unable to attend a church due to it being too triggering for them, or because they have been unable to find a good Bible church.

 Nevertheless, messages abound today from other Christians or Christian leaders (especially in the United States) to make exiters feel guilty if they aren't "in church on Sunday."
 This is similar to how members and children were made to feel guilty if they didn't show up for Sabbath services in the WCG (or other offshoot).

-It is encouraging to know that when we turn to God and place our faith in the Lord Jesus Christ who died for all our sins (past, present and future), we have assurance of eternal life now.
+It is encouraging to know that when we turn to God and place our faith in the Lord Jesus Christ who died for the complete forgiveness of all our sins, we have assurance of eternal life now.
 (I John 5:13) To teach otherwise is to deny the finality of the cross.

 Leaders of totalistic religious groups redefine grace, salvation and faith.
 "License to sin" is covered in several places on our site; i. e., our critique of Mystery of the Ages, Chapter 6, "GRACE."

 Eternal Security of the Believer (Written many years ago by the late H. A. Ironside, but very good.
 Page two answers 24 questions; i. e., question #11 discusses Hebrews 6:4-6 and while question #12 discusses Hebrews 10:28-29, it also covers Hebrews 10:26 about "no more sacrifice for sins.")

 My Position in Christ (accepted and secure forever)

 Is it Possible For a Saved Person Ever to Be Lost? (offsite PDF article by J. Vernon McGee)